 I just followed the timeline and trusted the list.

 By following the plan I showed up to the event very well prepared in every respect within my control and executed one of the best races of my entire life.
 I turned a one-minute deficit from 2002 into something like a 12-minute cushion over the same athlete who had previously beaten me, and stamped my ticket to Kona.
 Job well and truly done.

 The mood on the drive home that evening was vastly different to that of the prior year.

 Whilst my performance clearly had a lot to do with the training I’d put in, the checklist offered a tangible level of protection against catastrophic failure on the day due to something avoidable going wrong.
 It became part of my process for almost all big races from then onwards.

-Recently, I had a conversation with PH ambassador and pro-triathlete Kat Matthews and she brought up the fact that she also uses a pre-race checklist herself.
+Recently, I had a conversation with pro-triathlete Kat Matthews and she brought up the fact that she also uses a pre-race checklist herself.
 Our chat was the catalyst for writing this article to elaborate on what I think might be a useful concept for many athletes to consider when preparing for an important upcoming event.